Château Bouscaut Pessac-Léognan rouge 2018 - Grand Cru Classé

 Wine rated (2021 guide) 93/100

-Aroma of black fruits, black olives, dried leaves, cloves, and tobacco.
-Tar and graphite as well.
+Aromas of black fruit, black olives, dried leaves, cloves, and tobacco.
+Hints of tar and graphite as well.
 It is medium-bodied to full-bodied with firm, powdery tannins.
-Concentrated with fresh acidity and a chalky, mineral finish.
-Try from 2024.
+Concentrated, with fresh acidity and a chalky, mineral finish.
+Try it starting in 2024.

 Yves Beck